larpchronicles/rules/chronicles-rulebook.md

 >Knowledges can be utilized in a variety of ways and may have interactions with other skills and abilities.
 Some common ways they are used include Mod Marshals asking for knowledge skills at the beginning of a module to help flesh out what the characters might discover.
 Even during a mod, interaction with a Mod Marshal may give a character information about what something specific in that moment.
 Knowledges can also enhance other skills and abilities a character knows, which may be applicable when dealing with related things.
 For example, the First Aid skill and Spirit Magic Knowledge may give a character greater understanding of the effects of Spirit healing magic on the physical body.
 The Tracking skill and the Economic Knowledge may give a character a bonus for tracking in relation to trade routes or goods.
 There are many potential combinations, so be sure to ask the Mod Marshal.

 ## Anthropology Knowledge
-Covers the past and present behaviors, biology and cultures of the sentient races.
+Covers the past and present behaviors, biology, and cultures of the sentient races.
 Culture refers to the learned behavior of people, including their languages, belief systems, customs, social structures and institutions, and corporeal, tangible objects that are created, used, kept, and left behind by past and present peoples.
 This Knowledge does not provide details on political, historical, or economic topics.
 Higher ranks will allow for knowledge of more niche details for what may be a less common race.

 ## Arcane Magic Knowledge
 Covers Arcane Magic in all its forms and uses.
 Higher ranks will provide greater insight to Arcane questions or provide more detailed information on the target of an inquiry.